These cookies LITERALLY melt in your mouth.

-I wanted to make healthy peanut butter cookies that were vegan, gluten-free and use minimal ingredients so they are easy enough to bake after dinner when you want something a little sweet.
+I wanted to make healthy peanut butter cookies that were vegan, gluten-free and use minimal ingredients.

-- 1 Flax Egg (mix 1 tbsp ground flax seed with 3 tbsp of water and let sit for 1 min) or swap in 1 whole egg
+- 2 Flax Eggs (mix 2 tbsp ground flax seed with 4 tbsp of water and let sit for 1 min) or I used Bob’s Red Mill Gluten Free Egg Replacer or swap in 1 whole egg

 - 1 tsp vanilla extract